-The Vice-Chancellor & Principal and the Vice Principal Resources (Designated Safeguarding Lead) are responsible for the application of the procedures associated with this Policy.
-The Deputy Designated Safeguarding Leads are responsible for the day-to-day management of the Sexual Misconduct Policy and key staff contacts include the Senior Wellbeing Officer and Wellbeing Officer with the role Sexual Violence Liaison Officers.
-The Head of HR has key responsibilities for the application of the Procedure for managing disclosures or reports involving allegations of staff sexual misconduct.
+The Deputy -Chancellor & Principal and the Deputy Principal Resources (Designated Safeguarding Lead) are responsible for the application of the procedures associated with this Policy.

+The Deputy Designated Safeguarding Leads are responsible for the day-to-day management of the Sexual Misconduct Policy and key staff contacts include the Wellbeing Officers with the role of Sexual Violence Liaison Officers.